-Response: A copy of our school improvement and parent involvement policy, as well as our School-Parent Compact, will be translated into other languages if applicable after it is written and reviewed with the assistance of parents and community members.
-Currently our demographics are such that English is the only language spoken by our student population.
+Response: A copy of our Title I Schoolwide/School Improvement Plan and Parent Involvement policy, as well as our School-Parent Compact, will be translated into other languages if applicable after it is written and reviewed with Title I Schoolwide/School Improvement Plan Committee.
+Currently, our demographics are such that English is the only language spoken by our student population.
 Park ES does not have a significant percentage of non-English speaking parents at this time.
-Park ES will use TransAct software that is provided by HCSD, the ELL instructor or other resources to translate documents for our families who require such.
+Park ES will use TransAct software that is provided by Harris County School District, the ELL instructor or other resources to translate documents for our families who require such.
 Copies of these plans are posted on the school website and/or distributed as needed.
 Copies of these documents are also housed in the office area.